A geometric Jacquet-Langlands correspondence for paramodular Siegel threefolds: Automorphic forms

 \subsection{Galois representations}

 Galois representations associated with cohomological cuspidal automorphic representations of $\gsp_4(\mathbb{A})$ were constructed in \cite{Taylor}, \cite{Laumon}, \cite{Weissauer}.
-They satisfy local-global compatibility with the local Langlands correspondence of \cite{locallanglands} by work of Mok \cite{Mok}.
-To summarise we state the following version of the result of Mok: \begin{Thm}[Theorem 3.5 of \cite{Mok}] Let $\pi$ be a cohomological cuspidal automorphic representation of $\gsp_4(\mathbb{A}_{\qqq})$ that is not CAP.
+They satisfy local-global compatibility with the local Langlands correspondence of \cite{locallanglands} by work of Mok \cite[Theorem 3.5]{Mok}.
+To summarise we state the following version of Theorem 3.5 of \cite{Mok} \begin{Thm} Let $\pi$ be a cohomological cuspidal automorphic representation of $\gsp_4(\mathbb{A})$ that is not CAP.
 Then for every prime number $\ell$ there exists a continuous Galois representation

-satisfying: \begin{enumerate} \item The representation is unramified at primes $p \not= \ell$ where $\pi_p$ is unramified, de Rham at $\ell$ and crystalline at $\ell$ if $\pi_{\ell}$ is unramified.
+such that: \begin{enumerate} \item The representation is unramified at primes $p \not= \ell$ where $\pi_p$ is unramified, de Rham at $\ell$ and crystalline at $\ell$ if $\pi_{\ell}$ is unramified.

 \item For all primes $p \not= \ell$ we have local-global compatibility with the local Langlands correspondence of \cite{locallanglands}.
 To be precise we have

 where $\operatorname{rec}_p$ is the Langlands reciprocity map of \cite{locallanglands} and $\text{F-ss}$ denotes Frobenius semi-simplification of a Weil-Deligne representation. \item The representation satisfies